 These systems feature StreetPass, which allows your 3DS XL to exchange game data like personalized Mii characters with others when you walk by them.
 From Netflix apps to camera support, this handheld flips closed when you’re not using it and opens up with a viewing angle that projects full 3D.
 It’s an intriguing riff on the classic DS, and every bit worth buying, even if you already have a Switch.

-4. Nintendo 2DS XL
+7. Nintendo 2DS XL

 The Nintendo DS line may have peaked with the 3DS XL, but the Nintendo 2DS XL was an impressive feat all its own.
-While it lacks the 3DS capabilities of the 3DS XL, it features an attractive clamshell design and two screens that are much larger than the traditional DS setup.
+While it lacks the 3D capabilities of the 3DS XL, it features an attractive clamshell design and two much larger screens than the traditional DS setup.
 It’s also the cheapest of the DS lineup (aside from the original cake slice-like Nintendo 2DS).

 It features lengthy battery life and can play any DS title (without 3D support, of course).
 Also, it’s extremely lightweight.
 It even includes the near-field communication (NFC) reader, which lets you scan in amiibo figures for use within compatible games.
 This is a great and affordable option if you aren’t looking to break the bank on a handheld system.